facebook/zstd/doc/zstd_compression_format.md

               Repeat distribution mode for sequence decoding.
               It's finally followed by 3 offset values, populating recent offsets (instead of using `{1,4,8}`), stored in order, 4-bytes __little-endian__ each, for a total of 12 bytes.
-              Each recent offset must have a value <= dictionary size, and cannot equal 0.
+              Each recent offset must have a value <= dictionary content size, and cannot equal 0.

 __`Content`__ : The rest of the dictionary is its content.
               The content act as a "past" in front of data to compress or decompress,